barsikus007/boosty/README.md

 ### TODO for stable release

+- convert timestamps to datetime
+  - serialize it to int when dumping
 - schema
   - complete api schema (at 100 stars)
     - add access levels logic for requests